Gwinint History, Family Crest & Coats of Arms

 Early Notables of the Gwinint family (pre 1700)

-courtier and politician who held the Gwydir estate...
-Another 149 words (11 lines of text) are included under the topic Early Gwinint Notables in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) are included under the topic Early Gwinint Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gwinint family to Ireland

 Some of the Gwinint family moved to Ireland, but this topic is not covered in this excerpt.

-Another 199 words (14 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 105 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.